microsoft/onnxruntime/onnxruntime/core/providers/webgpu/How_to_Write_WebGPU_EP_Kernel.md

 const A : u32 = 64;
 ```

-Use macro `WEBGPU_PROGRAM_DEFINE_CONSTANTS` to define constants in your Program class.
+Use macro `WEBGPU_PROGRAM_DEFINE_CONSTANTS` to define constants in your Program class, or use `WEBGPU_PROGRAM_EXTEND_CONSTANTS` to extend the constants defined in the base class.

 #### **overridable constants**